-These are likely to be demanding for the child so they have less focus on the actual learning, try to utilise the computer or allow a flow diagram, Dictaphone, speech bubbles, cut and stick out etc. Allow the child to get on with the work before writing the date, title and learning objective.
+These are likely to be demanding for the child so they have less focus on the actual learning.
+Try to utilise the computer or follow a flow diagram, Dictaphone, speech bubbles, cut out and stick etc. Allow the child to get on with the work before writing the date, title and learning objective.